 When an athlete focuses on improving his performance, he will be working out while the other athletes are still in bed.
 You won’t have to ask them to come early; they will willingly be there early and often stay late after practice.
 When something is important, getting up early no longer seems like a burden; it becomes a joy.
-As a believer in Christ if we want to grow spiritually, then we must take the same approach.
+As believers in Christ, if we want to grow spiritually, we must take the same approach.
 One way that we can get more time in our days is to get up earlier.
 Is your time with God important enough for you to get up early?

 2 Samuel 14:1-15:22

 My soul clings to You; Your right hand upholds me.